Linear vs generic

 Data

-The simulated dataset represents a clean, randomized experiment with \(N=10{,}000\) observations, designed to resemble realistic applied data.
+The simulated dataset represents a randomized experiment with \(N=10{,}000\) observations, designed to resemble realistic applied data.
 Treatment is randomly assigned with equal probability (50/50), with no clustering and no stratification.
 The dataset includes 20 covariates covering demographics, behavior, engagement, and region indicators.
 These covariates are generated from a small number of latent factors, inducing realistic correlations while remaining fully observed and free of missing values.

 The outcome is continuous and driven by covariates plus a very small heterogeneous treatment effect.
 The individual treatment effect is